slmvsk/nRIM_curliness_analysis/README.md

 <img width="443" alt="Screenshot 2024-09-29 at 15 16 45" src="https://github.com/user-attachments/assets/4d1fcaa1-b1d8-446f-92b3-0584c63e5233">

 Then I apply classic erosion-dilation steps to smooth image a little bit more and remove not useful "spines".
+The principle of the parameters here are similar to what we alredy saw before.
+In morphological operations like erosion, a structuring element determines the shape and size of the neighborhood around each pixel or voxel (for 3D images).
+The structuring element acts as a “template” that slides over the image to apply the morphological transformation.
+Erosion will examine each voxel in the 3D image and compare it with its neighbors defined by the structuring element.
+In this case, the neighbors form a 3x3x3 cube around each voxel.If any part of this cube (structuring element) contains a 0 when centered on the voxel, that voxel will be set to 0 in the output image.
+Thus, erosion tends to “shrink” objects, especially at their edges, by removing pixels/voxels.

+Dilation will examine each voxel in the 3D image and compare it with its neighbors defined by the structuring element.
+In this case, the neighbors form a 3x3x3 cube around each voxel.
+If any part of this cube (structuring element) overlaps with a “1” (foreground pixel/voxel) when centered on the voxel, that voxel will be set to 1 in the output image.
+Therefore, dilation tends to “expand” objects, adding pixels/voxels around their edges.

 ```
 eroded_scenes = applyErosionToScenes(cleaned_scenes, iterations=2, structure=np.ones((3, 3, 3)))